ekaterinailin/AltaiPony/paper.md

 versions.

-`AltaiPony` was designed to be used by astronomers as a one stop shop solution with adaptations of common de-trending tools like the Savitzky-Golay filter from `lightkurve.flatten()`, and K2SC [@aigrain2016; @k2sc2016] that are tailored to preserve flare signal, and remove astrophysical and instrumental variability.
+`AltaiPony` was designed to be used by astronomers as a one stop shop solution that covers the essential steps of a typical flare study.
+We begin with adaptations of common de-trending tools like the Savitzky-Golay filter from `lightkurve.flatten()`, and K2SC [@aigrain2016; @k2sc2016].
+We tailored them to preserve flare signal, and remove astrophysical and instrumental variability.
-The design also allows users to add their own custom de-trending functions to `AltaiPony`.
+The design also allows users to add their own custom de-trending functions to `FlareLightCurve.detrend()`.

-After de-trending `FlareLightCurve.find_flares()` returns the occurrence times of all flares found in the residual light curve using a adjustable iterative sigma-clipping procedure [@davenport2016], along with amplitude, duration, and relative flare energy.
+After de-trending, `FlareLightCurve.find_flares()` returns the occurrence times of all flares found in the residual light curve using a adjustable iterative sigma-clipping procedure [@davenport2016], along with amplitude, duration, and relative flare energy.